Accessing Abortion in NC

 North Carolina has 14 abortion providers in 9 counties.
 You can find the closest one to you using AbortionFinder.org.
 It will ask you to input the date of your last period to determine which clinics offer abortion at your stage of pregnancy.

 It is critical that you find a reputable and safe abortion provider.
 If a clinic is not listed in the finder above, it may be a Crisis Pregnancy Center (CPC).
-CPCs are anti-abortion centers that do not provide medical care and are designed to dissuade people from obtaining an abortion.
+CPCs are fake abortion clinics that are designed to dissuade people from obtaining an abortion.
 They engage in varied manipulation tactics, including misleading advertisements and medically inaccurate information, to target vulnerable people.

 Read more about how to avoid fake clinics